rabbitmq/rabbitmq-website/site/feature-flags.md

 For example, if the management UI was loaded from a RabbitMQ 3.7.x node but it then queries a RabbitMQ 3.8.x node, the Javascript code running in the browser may crash (but not the RabbitMQ nodes).

+This situation may happen during a rolling upgrade if the management UI is loaded in a browser with automatic refresh for instance.

 #### What Happens When a Feature Flag is Enabled